PlasticFernStudios/plasticfernstudios.github.io/index.md

 		<a><img src="images/pic01.jpg" alt="" data-position="center center" /></a>
 		<div class="content">
 			<div class="inner">
-				<h1>Who We Are</h1>
 				<h2>Development Services You Need</h2>
 				<p>We are Plastic Fern Studios, an indie development and dev services studio based in San Diego!
-We help indies succeed in crafting their experiences for players while also developing our own unique games.</p>
+We help studios succeed in releasing their games and navigating those processes.</p>
 			</div>
 		</div>
 	</section>